 Arrive to class on time.

 Wear a clean dogi (uniform).

 Student fees are paid-up for the session.

-In Shorei-Kan Karate, the Kyu ranks have three colours of belts (white, green and brown); three stripes must be earned for each belt to move to the next belt.
-Once Black Belt is achieved, there is no dan ranking on the belt.
+In Shorei-Kan Karate, the Kyu ranks have four colours of belts (white, green, brown and black); three stripes must be earned for each belt to move to the next belt.
+Once Black Belt is achieved, there is no dan ranking displayed on the belt.
 Shorei-Kan Black Belts have Japanese calligraphy embroidered on the belts.
-On one side is their name and on the other side is Shorei-Kan Goju Ryu.
+On one side is the student's name and on the other side is Shorei-Kan Goju Ryu.

 When a student is promoted to Brown Belt:

 He/she becomes a senior student/assistant instructor and referred to as Senpai.
 As such, Brown Belts are expected to help teach at least one day a week.
 This includes conducting warm-ups/kihons and helping to teach subjects to students from white to green belts.